Key Takeaways

 3. Nocturnal Panic Attacks

-The third major type of panic attack occurs during sleep, waking you from rest with intense symptoms of panic.
-These nocturnal panic attacks can be particularly disruptive to an adolescent’s well-being, as they interrupt the crucial sleep that developing brains require
+The third major type of panic attack occurs during sleep, waking teens from rest with intense symptoms of panic.
+These nocturnal panic attacks can be particularly disruptive to an adolescent’s well-being, as they interrupt the sleep that developing brains require.

 Nocturnal panic differs from nightmares in important ways.
 While nightmares involve frightening dream content that wakes the person, nocturnal panic attacks aren’t triggered by dreams but rather occur when the body’s alarm system activates inappropriately during sleep.